 At Stanford, Drew studied Product Design, which is a multidisciplinary program, combining mechanical engineering and design.
 In addition, he studied Human-Computer Interaction design under Terry Winograd.

-Assistant Head of Schools, Annie Wright Schools
+Assistant Head of Schools & Director of Upper School for Boys, Annie Wright Schools

 Former Tacoma Mayor & WA State Speaker of the House